Ko-Ko-Kirk/Porno-Detector/README.md

 ## English version

-This is a pornographic detector program.
+This is a pornographic detector console program.

 It integrated with Azure Computer Vision.